Flock Facilitator Information

 Additionally, all facilitators will receive a limited-edition Jayhawks Give a Flock shirt, individuals that facilitator 2 or more sessions will receive lunch, and facilitators that present 3 sessions will receive an additional appreciation gift.

-Day of Flock Logistical Information
+Flock Logistical Information

 There will be three sessions of Flock: